 This stared with the classic Cig-a-Like design of 15 years ago, which replicated the look of a traditional cigarette.
 Then came vape pens and mods, which are extremely popular in today’s market and available in a diverse range of forms.

 In general terms, however, there are three different types of vapes.
 We’ve listed these below, along with the key attributes that separate them.

 - Vape Juice Pens: We start with the most popular and common type of vaping device, which is used to evaporate your choice of e-liquid and transform this into thick plumes of vapour.
 The e-liquid is gradually heated by a juice pen device to create a flavoured vapour that can be inhaled, through either a mouth-to-lung (MTL) or direct-to-lung (DTL) technique.

-- Dry Herb Vape Pens: In some respects, dry herb vape pens work in the same way as those that vapourise juice and e-liquid.
-The main difference is that they’re to be used solely with dry materials rather than liquid, while herbs and flowers are vapourised at a specific temperature that creates gas without burning the raw materials.
+- Dry Herb Vape Pens: In some respects, dry herb vape pens work in the same way as those that vaporise juice and e-liquid.
+The main difference is that they’re to be used solely with dry materials rather than liquid, while herbs and flowers are vaporised at a specific temperature that creates gas without burning the raw materials.

 When should you clean your device?

 If you’ve ever performed household chores (and we know not all of you have), you’ll know that not all cleaning tasks have been created equal.
 The same is true when cleaning your vape device, and the method that you use during maintenance will depend on what you’re trying to achieve.

 For example, it’s good practice to rinse and clean out your vape tank every time that you change flavours.
 This ensures that your new e-liquid is not compromised by the last flavour that you used, while this task is really simple and can be completed in a matter of moments.

 We’d also recommend cleaning your vaporiser once a week, ideally by soaking its components in isopropyl alcohol (we’ll have a little more on this later).